pablomorales92/RFF-VFF--GPCR/README.md

-Code for the methods RFFGPCR and VFFGPCR, which leverage Fourier features approximations for crowdsourcing problems.
+Code for the methods RFFGPCR and VFFGPCR, which leverage Fourier features approximations to scale up GP-based crowdsourcing models.
 Full reference:

 Morales-Álvarez P., Ruiz P., Santos-Rodríguez R., Molina R., Katsaggelos A.K.\
 Scalable and efficient learning from crowds with Gaussian processes\